eliemichel/LilySurfaceScraper/README.md

  - `material_data.maps['height']`: The path to the height map, or None
  - `material_data.maps['vectorDisplacement']`: The path to the vector displacement map, or None

 You can define your own texture maps by adding them to `self.maps` in `MaterialData.py`.
-You can then assign a texture map that name in your scrapper (we, by convention, have a dictionary called `maps_tr` that maps the scraped name onto the internal naming defined in `MaterialData.py`) and translate it to a node setup in for example `CyclesMaterialData.py`.
+You can then assign a texture map that name in your scraper (we, by convention, have a dictionary called `maps_tr` that maps the scraped name onto the internal naming defined in `MaterialData.py`) and translate it to a node setup in for example `CyclesMaterialData.py`.

 ## Utility functions